JotaRandom/LMAE/README.md

 Enable NetworkManager:
 `systemctl enable --now NetworkManager`
-- Inside your newly installed arch if you properly installed NewtorkManager now you can summon it outside X11 or ayland by using `nmtui`.
+- Inside your newly installed arch if you properly installed NewtorkManager now you can summon it outside X11 or Wayland by using `nmtui` if you need it.

 ## Step 2 - Setting Up the Desktop Environment